flybizsaurabh/Cart-SMS-Notification-MSGWOW/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/

-You can contact us at saurabh.upadhyay@webdew.in
+You can contact us at support@msgwow.com